tlively/learn-gfx-hal/README.md

   command they list it _doesn't install the packages_.
 Instead it actually just installs the latest pacman and msys files.
 You have to then close that window entirely and open a new one, then run the `pacman` command again to make it actually download the stuff.
-I know that sounds stupid, but that's really what you do.
-  * Add `C:\msys64\usr\bin` to your path
-  * Add `C:\msys64\mingw64\bin` to your path
+* The following steps assume you installed to `C:\msys64`.
+If not, adjust
+  accordingly:
+  * When they say "the msys2 mingw64 binary path" they mean `C:\msys64\usr\bin`
+    and `C:\msys64\mingw64\bin`.
   * Open a command prompt as Administrator and make a symbolic link for `python3.exe` to also be seen as `python.exe`
     * `mklink C:\msys64\mingw64\bin\python.exe C:\msys64\mingw64\bin\python3.exe`
-  * If you installed to some place other than `C:\msys64` adjust accordingly
-  * Yes, this is stupid, and also real advice that you actually have to do in this, the year of our lord 2018.
+* Yes, everything I just told you to do is totally stupid, but it is also real advice that you must follow in this, the year of our lord two thousand and nineteen, if you want to program 3D graphics programs.

 ## Contribution